DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

   don't think the kill switch is necessary any more)
 - Added very low convergence preset on \ key for ATM cameras, satellites, etc.
 - Added yet another crosshair
+- Fixed the "bright white glitch" at particular light volume boundaries (most notably, one of the cameras on the barge is positioned right on one of these boundaries)

 Update v1.2
 -----------